 But this time with family may be something that can act as a buffer to this stress, especially if viewed from that perspective.

 I think it’s important that we try to look for the silver linings in this situation where we can.
-Like the rare opportunity of having time to reach out to a very old friend from high school and catch up after many years, or watching your 13-year-old son make donuts from scratch, just because he has the time to do it.
+Like the rare opportunity of having time to reach out to a very old friend from high school and catch up after many years, or watching your 13-year-old son make donuts from scratch, just because they have the time to do it.

 In the past week, I am grateful that I was able to do both of these things.
 It was wonderful to talk to my childhood friend after so many years – and my son’s donuts were delicious!